- Category

 Russians aim to drain Ukraine`s limited resources—including air defense ammunition—while keeping personnel on constant alert.
 "Our teams are overstretched," Melnyk notes.
 "They’re working around the clock with little time for rest, and the constant threat of attacks leaves them exhausted."

-According to President Volodymyr Zelenskyi, Moscow is now deploying about 10 times as many drones as it did last fall.
+According to President Volodymyr Zelenskyy, Moscow is now deploying about 10 times as many drones as it did last fall.
 In October alone, Ukraine faced more than 2,000 drone attacks—a clear escalation since September 2024.

 The nighttime timing of these attacks amplifies their impact.
 "By conducting operations at night, Russia is not only disrupting our sleep cycles but also aiming to destabilize society," Melnyk says.